-1-8 Inventories
+1-10 Inventories

-Inventories are valued at the lower of manufacturing cost, which is principally comprised of components and labor costs, or market.
+Inventories are valued at the lower of cost (manufacturing cost, which is principally comprised of components and labor costs for our own manufactured products, or purchase price for urology products we distribute), or on net realizable value.
 Cost is determined on a first-in, first-out basis for components and spare parts and by specific identification for finished goods (medical devices).
 The Company establishes reserves for inventory estimated to be obsolete, unmarketable or slow moving, first based on a detailed comparison between quantity in inventory and historical consumption and then based on case-by-case analysis of the difference between the cost of inventory and the related estimated market value.